 Make sure to check the expiration date, the color of the bottle, and the temperature in the room where the carrier oils are located.

 Amber color bottles are better because they block UV rays.
 When it comes to the temperature, the room shouldn’t be warmer than a regular room.
 You can’t use essential oils without the carrier oils because they have high acidity and can harm your skin.

 Carrier oils prevent that from happening.
 You are free to experiment with different kinds of carrier oils and find the mix you will like the most.
 Carrier oils should take about 30% of your product.

 4. The Essential Oils

-For a masculine smell, consider pine, cedar, or sandalwood oils.
-Tree oils are helpful reducing flakes and dandruff, and vanilla, benzoin, and peru all have warm and soothing smells.
+For a masculine smell, consider sandalwood, cedar or pine oils.
+Tree oils are helpful in reducing flakes and dandruff, and vanilla, benzoin, and peru all have warm and soothing smells.